-The Georgia Plan of Work (POW) encompasses a five-year period beginning October 1, 2022.
+The Georgia Plan of Work (POW) encompasses a five-year period beginning October 1, 2023.
 The plan addresses major agricultural issues as well as many other problems facing rural and urban areas, the environment, families and youth.
-The plan represents a coordinated effort between the state's 1890 and 1862 land-grant institutions, Fort Valley State University (FVSU) and the University of Georgia (UGA), and includes joint planning between Experiment Stations and Cooperative Extension units at both universities.
+The plan represents a coordinated effort between the state's 1862 and 1890 land-grant institutions, University of Georgia (UGA) and Fort Valley State University (FVSU), and includes joint planning between Experiment Stations and Cooperative Extension units at both universities.